 “Yes,” puts you in the facilitator quadrant.

-According to Nir Eyal, the companies that are successful at building ethical habit-forming product are those which founders turned out to be also facilitators.
-From Google to Facebook, Slack, or Whatsapp.
+According to Nir Eyal, the companies that are successful at building ethical habit-forming products are those whose founders turned out to be also facilitators.

 Are you a dealer or a facilitator?